jsonbrazeal/kb/README.md

 cheat
 =====
-`cheat` allows you to create and view interactive cheatsheets on the command-line.
+`cheat` allows you to create and view interactive resources on the command-line.
 It was designed to help remind \*nix system administrators of options for commands that they use frequently, but not frequently enough to remember.